1jour1vin

 Eye

-purplish color
+purplish dress

 Nose

-aromas of black fruits and violets
+aromas of dark fruit and violet

-very fruity with fine, silky tannins
+Very fruity with fine, silky tannins

 Serve